-The FTM 190 Monitoring Unit provides Cellular Eagle 2.0 remote monitoring of Flash Technology FTB 3XX medium intensity strobe systems (29038XX PCB required) and all FLC series controllers via RS 485.
-The FTM 190 can also monitor up to eight dry contact inputs.
+The FTM 190-2 Monitoring Unit provides Cellular Eagle 2.0 remote monitoring of Flash Technology FTB 3XX medium intensity strobe systems (29038XX PCB required), FTS-371 smart systems and all FLC series controllers via RS 485.
+The FTM 190-2 can also monitor up to eight dry contact inputs.
 The unit is equipped with an internal battery back-up which allows continued operation and alarm reporting during power failures.

 Dry contacts are typically alarm relays provided by equipment for external monitoring of alarm conditions.
-Each input of the FTM 190 can be configured by Flash Technology's NOC (National Operations Center) to alarm on either open or closed status.
+Each input of the FTM 190-2 can be configured by Flash Technology's NOC (National Operations Center) to alarm on either open or closed status.
 Alarm on open is preferred for fail safe monitoring.